mmalekzadeh/motion-sense/codes/README.md

 # Codes
 Here there are some ipython notebook files for importing MoionSense Dataset and performing analytics.

-## [new] A Code to Build a Labeld Time-Series from data into a Pandas DataFrame
+## [new] A Code to Build a Labeled Time-Series from data into a Pandas DataFrame
 ```python
 import numpy as np
 import pandas as pd